nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/move_to_nf-core_org.md

 that tests for pull-requests against the `master` branch will fail.
 This is because the `master` branch should only ever contain code from the last release.
-Instead, use the `dev` branch for new work and always make pull-requests against that.
-Then the tests should pass.
+Instead, use the `dev` branch for new work and always make pull-requests against it to allow tests to pass.